Most business owners say they want more leads from their website.

 They are asking, often without realizing it:

-Is this what I am looking for
+Is this what I am looking for?

-Is this business real and credible
+Is this business real, valuable, and can I trust it?

-Is this meant for someone like me
+Is this meant for someone like me?

 Is there any reason to doubt this choice